-Before they register, entering graduate students must take two School of Music advisory examinations: one in music theory and one in music history and literature.
-These examinations are given at the beginning of the fall semester on the two days (except Sunday) immediately preceding the opening of classes, and at the beginning of the spring and summer sessions by appointment.
-A leaflet describing the general content of these tests is available from the School of Music academic office.
+Before they register, entering Doctor of Musical Arts students must take two School of Music advisory examinations: one in music theory and one in music history and literature.
+These examinations are given on the Friday and Saturday preceding the opening of classes.

 Major ensembles are as follows.